NGPVAN/nf-phpunit-selenium-pageobjects/README.markdown

 You can (and should) read all about PageObjects here: http://code.google.com/p/selenium/wiki/PageObjects

+Additionally, this repository comes prepared with an example application and functional test: https://github.com/nationalfield/phpunit-selenium-pageobjects/tree/master/Example

 ## Why
 **You should apply good programming practices to testing.
 Tests are code.
 Bad code can contribute considerably to your technical debt.
 Tests should be DRY.**